For janitorial teams

 Janitorial checklist FAQs

-What is a janitorial checklist template?
+What is a janitorial checklist?

 It is a reusable area-by-area list of janitorial cleaning tasks, supplies to restock, issues to report, and supervisor checks for a building or office account.

-What should be on a janitorial checklist?
+What should be included in a janitorial inspection checklist?

 Can I use this janitorial checklist template in Excel or Google Sheets?